Synonyms: TRx0237, LMT-X, Methylene Blue, Tau aggregation inhibitor (TAI)

-Some studies reported a generalized anti-aggregation effect for Methylene Blue against aggregation-prone proteins, such as prion protein and TDP-43 (e.g. Cavaliere et al., 2012; Arai et al., 2010).
+Some studies reported a generalized anti-aggregation effect for Methylene Blue against aggregation-prone proteins, such as prion protein and TDP-43 (e.g. Cavaliere et al., 2013; Arai et al., 2010).
 However, findings are mixed, with other papers reporting no inhibition of tau- and polyglutamine-mediated neurotoxicity in vivo (see van Bebber et al., 2010).
 In mice overexpressing human α-synuclein, LMTM treatment reduced α-synuclein inclusions in the brain, and normalized movement and anxiety-related behaviors (Schwab et al., 2017).

 No information on Phase 1 trials of TRx0237 is available.
 A four-week Phase 2 safety study of 250 mg/day of TRx0237 in patients with mild to moderate Alzheimer's disease began in September 2012 but was terminated in April 2013, reportedly for administrative reasons.

-In November 2012, TauRx started a phase 3 study comparing 200 mg/day of LMTM to placebo in a planned 800 patients with a diagnosis of either all-cause dementia or Alzheimer's disease mild enough to score above an MMSE of 20.
+In November 2012, TauRx started a Phase 3 study comparing 200 mg/day of LMTM to placebo in a planned 800 patients with a diagnosis of either all-cause dementia or Alzheimer's disease mild enough to score above an MMSE of 20.
 The trial ran at more than 90 sites in North America and Europe.
 As primary outcomes, it used standard cognitive (ADAS-Cog 11) and clinical (ADCS-CGIC) batteries, as well as temporal lobe brain metabolism as measured by FDG-PET and safety parameters.
 Results were presented—and disputed—at the 2016 CTAD meeting.
-Participants on LMTM declined on cognition (ADAS-Cog) and functional scales (ADCS ADL) as rapidly as did patients on placebo, which contained a low dose of active compound for coloring purposes (Dec 2016 conference news).
+Participants on LMTM declined on cognition (ADAS-Cog) and functional scales (ADCS ADL) as rapidly as did patients on placebo, which contained a low dose of active compound for coloring purposes (Dec 2016 conference news; Wilcock et al., 2018).